EdgeFirstAI/documentation/docs/models/metrics/fusion.md

 The table highlights how F1 is the average between precision and recall over the diagonal where both precision and recall are equal.
 Furthermore, it also highlights how the F1-score needs both precision and recall to have very good scores in order to have a very good F1-score.
 As an example, consider a recall of 0.90, but a precision of 0.10, the final value of the F1-score is 0.18 which is quite poor.
 The same is true if the roles were switched where precision is 0.90, but recall is 0.10.
 The nature of the F1-score indicates that a well performing model requires both precision and recall to be high.

 It is also important to note that for certain use-cases precision is more important over recall and vice versa.
-For example, an application in the farming industry for identifying good crops vs. bad crops, one would argue that precision is more important than recall.
+For example, an application in the farming industry for identifying good crops versus bad crops, one would argue that precision is more important than recall.
 It would be better to miss a bad crop than to identify a good crop as a bad crop.
 Another example for an application in safety that requires detection of people, one would argue that recall is more important than precision.
 It is better to misidentify an object for being a person than to miss an actual person in the scene.

 The equation for the F1-score is shown below.